haydenrear/rust-spring-knockoff/module_macro/module_macro.md

 3. Recursively create injectors for each module, and then aggregating injector

 Hygiene checker can probably just be adding all identifiers to a map and making sure that there are no collisions.

+After going to each module and in-lining it, then add an attribute to the module file that it came from to #[cfg(never)] compile - never be included - then there won't be collisions because those files'll be turned off.